CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 ```

 3. Download [this file](http://plugins.svn.wordpress.org/redis-cache/trunk/includes/object-cache.php)
-who manages the connexion with Redis and Wordpress and moves it to your `/wp-content` folder.
+who manages the connexion with Redis and WordPress and moves it to your `/wp-content` folder.
 The file **must** be named
 `object-cache.php`.

-4. Redis should now work with your Wordpress.
+4. Redis should now work with your WordPress.

 ### SSL Configuration